-The Royal College of Organists has announced a number of initiatives to support all organists through the Covid-19 pandemic.
+Since March 2020, the Royal College of Organists has introduced a series of initiatives to support all organists through the Covid-19 pandemic.

 If you do not currently receive RCO e-Diary, we would encourage you to sign up for free at www.rco.org.uk/email_preferences.php

-Meanwhile, it is business as usual for the Certificate of Accredited Membership (CAM), with assessments available through audio-visual submission at all three stages.
-Some 30 members have been accredited in this way in the last three years, and now could be the time to devote attention to this important strand of the College's accreditation programme.
+Meanwhile, it remains business as usual for the Certificate of Accredited Membership (CAM), with assessments available through audio-visual submission at all three stages.Visit the Accreditation pages of this website for the latest details on examination sessions and entry.